Sleep Apnea Treatment in Baltimore, MD

 In terms of therapy, not all patients with obstructive sleep apnea will require positive airway pressure to maintain an open airway through the night, but the types of nasal devices and mask have tremendously improved in the past few years such that many patients previously unable to accept the therapy now do quite well with it.

-If you believe you are suffering from obstructive sleep apnea, contact our office today by calling (410) 832-3400.
+If you believe you are experiencing symptoms of obstructive sleep apnea, contact our office in Baltimore, MD today by calling (410) 832-3400.